Thesis and Antithesis: A Complete Guide

 • Thesis: “Social media connects people.”

-• Antithesis: “Social media isolates people from real relationships.”
+Antithesis: “Social media isolates individuals.”

 Thesis and Antithesis in Research Writing